Pfizer reports North Carolina pharmaceutical plant damaged by tornado, no serious injuries

-A tornado heavily damaged a large Pfizer pharmaceutical plant in North Carolina on Wednesday, scattering medicine and other debris around the complex, a sheriff and the company said.
+RALEIGH, N.C. -- A tornado heavily damaged a major Pfizer pharmaceutical plant in North Carolina on Wednesday, the latest in a string of extreme weather events plaguing the U.S. on a day when floods deluged communities in Kentucky and scorching heat smothered Phoenix and Miami.

-Pharmaceutical company Pfizer confirmed in an email that the large complex was damaged by a twister that tore through the Rocky Mount area, but it reported no serious injuries.
-“We are assessing the situation to determine the impact on production,” the company said.
+Pharmaceutical company Pfizer confirmed that the large manufacturing complex was damaged by a twister that touched down near Rocky Mount, but said via email that it had no reports of serious injuries there.
+It said in a later email, without giving workforce numbers, that the plant employees followed safety procedures and evacuated and all “are safe and accounted for.”

-Nash County Sheriff Keith Stone said the Pfizer plant stores large quantities of medicine, adding debris was spread all around.
-“I’ve got reports of 50,000 pallets of medicine that are strewn across the facility and damaged through the rain and the wind,” he said.
+Parts of roofs were ripped open atop its massive buildings.
+The Pfizer plant stores large quantities of medicine that were tossed about by the storm, said Nash County Sheriff Keith Stone, adding, “I’ve got reports of 50,000 pallets of medicine that are strewn across the facility and damaged through the rain and the wind.”

-Pfizer is one of the largest employers in North Carolina’s Nash County, where the sheriff’s office also confirmed damage to the pharmaceutical facility and also to several homes.
+The plant produces anesthesia and other drugs as well as nearly 25 percent of all sterile injectable medications used in U.S. hospitals, Pfizer said on its website.
+Erin Fox, senior pharmacy director at University of Utah Health, said the damage “will likely lead to long-term shortages while Pfizer works to either move production to other sites or rebuilds.”

+The National Weather Service said in a tweet that the damage was consistent with an EF3 tornado with wind speeds up to 150 mph (240 kph).
+The storm temporarily closed a stretch of Interstate 95 in both directions in North Carolina, causing miles (kilometers) of congestion.

-The onslaught of searing temperatures and rising floodwaters struck parts of the United States again on Wednesday with Phoenix breaking an all-time temperature record and rescuers pulling people from deluged homes and vehicles in Kentucky.
+Elsewhere, an onslaught of searing temperatures and rising floodwaters continued to lash out at other parts of the U.S., with Phoenix breaking an all-time temperature record and rescuers pulling people from rain-swamped homes and vehicles in Kentucky.
+Forecasters said little relief appears in sight after days of extreme weather.

-A tornado also touched down in North Carolina, injuring several people and damaging homes and a large pharmaceutical plant.

-Forecasters said there was little relief in sight from days of extreme weather for some areas of the country.

-In Kentucky, meteorologists warned of a “life-threatening situation” in the communities of Mayfield and Wingo, where more rain was expected after flash flooding from waves of thunderstorms.
-Kentucky Gov. Andy Beshear declared a state of emergency Wednesday to help rain-swollen communities.
+In Kentucky, meteorologists warned of a “life-threatening situation” in the communities of Mayfield and Wingo, inundated by flash flooding from waves of thunderstorms.
+Kentucky Gov. Andy Beshear declared a state of emergency Wednesday in those areas as more storms threatened.

-More storms threatened the Blue Grass state as the National Weather Service also issued flash flood watches and warnings in parts of nearby states.
-Forecasts expect up to 10 inches (25 centimeters) of rain could fall on Kentucky, Illinois and Missouri in an area where the Ohio and Mississippi rivers converge.
+Forecasters expect up to 10 inches (25 centimeters) of rain could yet fall on Kentucky, Illinois and Missouri near where the Ohio and Mississippi rivers converge, prompting flash flood watches and warnings.

 The storm system is then forecast to move Thursday and Friday over New England, where the ground remains saturated after recent floods.
 In Connecticut, a mother and her 5-year-old daughter died after being swept down a swollen river Tuesday.
 In southeastern Pennsylvania, a search continued for two children caught in flash flooding Saturday night.